ArrakisFinance/arrakis-docs/src/text/arrakisModular/technicalReference/contractsOverview.md

 ### Ownership

-`PALMVaultNFT.sol` an NFT contract that allows ownership of private vaults to each be tokenized and thus transferrable.
+`PrivateVaultNFT.sol` an NFT contract that allows ownership of private vaults to each be tokenized and thus transferrable.
 Very standard NFT contract

 ## Modules